Author has written 12 stories for Hobbit, Kuroshitsuji, Lord of the Rings, American Horror Story, and Red Queen

 Where should I start?
-Ah, here we go!Female, eighteen years old, currently living in Spain.
+Ah, here we go!Female, nineteen years old, currently living in Spain.
 Please don't ask me to speak in Spanish, because I am still learning myself. ( ._.)
 An older sister, the childish friend in the group, student, and part-time Pokemon master.
 My reads range from epic fantasies to historical novels, from crime-thrillers, mysteries to horror novels.
 I love to read books and watch movies; they are my inspirations to write stories.
-My favourite genre of literature are mystery and historical fiction.
-They are the best!
+Special talents: eating pizza, sleeping, daydreaming, and procrastinating.
 Other interests include sports: basketball, tennis, MotoGP, and Formula One.
 My first instinct is to smile whenever I look at a stranger.
 It gets awkward sometimes, but a smile is all I can offer!
 I do not read other fanfiction stories.
 If mine are, in any way, similar to yours, please bear in mind that I did not intend it.

 - Write all the time.
 No matter where you are.
 Write yourself out of creative blocks.
 Write even it's complete garbage.
 Just don't stop writing.